kofimuad/alx-low_level_programming/0x12-singly_linked_lists/README.md

 ## Task 3 - Add node at the end
 A function that adds a new node to the end of the list

+## Task 4 - Free list
+A function that frees a list_t list